Blog

 • Plan safe parties that include non-alcohol drink options and stop serving alcohol before the last hour of the party.

 Alcohol dependence is a complex disorder and there’s not a one-size-fits-all type of treatment.
+Recognizing the problem, especially following a DUI or DWI arrest, can be a powerful first step toward recovery and healthier choices.

 Download Free Tools and Resources